cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 exit
 ```

 Third moment of truth: Reboot your system.
-After a few moments you should be able to SSH into it as root@10.55.0.1 (over USB C) or root@10.54.0.1 (over ethernet) and be prompted to unlock your root device.
+After a few moments you should be able to SSH into it as root@10.55.0.1 (over USB C) and be prompted to unlock your root device.
 After you type in your decryption passphrase, SSH should automatically close and your system should continue to boot.
-In a few more moments you should be able to SSH back in as kali@10.55.0.1 (or kali@10.54.0.1).
+In a few more moments you should be able to SSH back in as kali@10.55.0.1.

 You can *also* still unlock the system at the console, which is handy if you want to use the Pi as a stand-alone computer.

 Note an annoying feature of this setup — you have to SSH in as *root* to do the initial unlock, but then will need to SSH in a second time as *kali* once the system is fully up.
 Partly, this is due to the fact that there’s not really a way to hand SSH off from the initram environment to the full system (this is why you have to log in once to unlock, and again to use the system once it’s fully up).
-Theoretically it should be possible to add a kali user to the initramfs, but doing so would require both the dropbear initramfs hooks to be modified (which is fragile w.r.t. upgrades) and *a lot* more magic in generally than seems advisable.
+Theoretically it should be possible to add a kali user to the initramfs, but doing so would require both the dropbear initramfs hooks to be modified (which, as previously mentioned, is fragile w.r.t. upgrades) and *a lot* more magic in generally than seems advisable.

 ## Network Hardening